 NJR Editorial Committee

-Chair’s report – Professor Mike Reed
+Chair’s report 2022/23 – Professor Mike Reed

-Enhancing the digital format
+Enhancing the online digital format

-With the continued development of the NJR Reports website, members of the Editorial Committee provided invaluable contributions towards the interactive filter options offered in the presentation of clinical activity data for all joint types.
-The intuitive, flexible options help readers to engage with the data and have been well received by visitors to the NJR Reports website and we aim to continue to strengthen this further in the coming years.
+Descriptive analysis of the NJR’s demographic data and activity trends can also be found by using the above link to the site.
+The data is filterable to enable user-driven enquiries and members of the Editorial Committee provided invaluable contributions towards the interactive filter options offered in the presentation of clinical activity data for all joint types.
+The intuitive, flexible options help readers to engage with the data and have been well-received by visitors to the NJR Reports website – and we will review and strengthen this report website further each year.